Adult Education

 4th Tuesday of the month at 7pm

 Interested in a women’s small group study that meets monthly?
 Come join the Horizons group.
-We will be reading “Sacred Encounters: The Power and Presence of Jesus Christ in Luke-Acts.”
+We will be reading “God’s Promise: I Am With You.”
 New members always welcome; contact Beth B. for more information.

 Thursday Morning Book Study